'The Last of Us' Season 2: Everything We Know

 Who is joining the cast of 'The Last of Us' season 2?

 On January 9, 2024, HBO announced the actor who will play the most crucial part in season 2.
 According to The Hollywood Reporter, Booksmart and Dopesick star Kaitlyn Dever will portray Abby, "a skilled soldier whose black-and-white view of the world is challenged as she seeks vengeance for those she loved."
-Fans of the source video game know how huge this news is, but to minimize spoilers, Abby pretty much becomes another lead of the series, and she was a contentious character upon her debut in the game The Last of Us Part II.
+Fans of the source video game know how huge this news is, but to minimize spoilers, Abby will become another lead of the series, and she was a contentious character upon her debut in the game The Last of Us Part II.
 Any casting choice for Abby was guaranteed to be scrutinized by fans, which is probably why showrunners Mazin and Druckmann released a joint statement about their thought process for choosing Dever.

 “Our casting process for season 2 has been identical to season 1: we look for world-class actors who embody the souls of the characters in the source material," the statement reads, per THR.
 "Nothing matters more than talent, and we’re thrilled to have an acclaimed performer like Kaitlyn join Pedro, Bella, and the rest of our family.”

-Several other new cast members have been announced so far, including breakout Beef cast member Young Mazino as Jesse, You star Tati Gabrielle as Nora, Isabela Merced as Dina, Ariela Barer as Mel, Spencer Lord as Owen, and Danny Ramirez as Manny.
+Several other new cast members have been announced including breakout Beef cast member Young Mazino as Jesse, You star Tati Gabrielle as Nora, Isabela Merced as Dina, Ariela Barer as Mel, Spencer Lord as Owen, and Danny Ramirez as Manny.
 Catherine O’Hara will also guest star in the series, marking her first live-action television role since Schitt's Creek.

 What will 'The Last of Us' season 2 be about?